Aaron98990/ways-of-the-game/misconduct.md

 - Be smart / Use your head / Dont do something stupid (often times accompanies by pointing to one's head)
 - Yo.
 Yo.
 Yo.
 Move on, fam.
 - No more (with baseball safe sign)

+If you ask a player to come to you to card them - don't card them until they come over.
+If you ask a player to come to you to warn them but they don't, card them.

 ## Cautions